dgaydukov/cert-aws/sa/README.md

 * try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
 * create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
 * Deploy java app using opsworks stacks
-* create aws microsoft AD and see how it works + add aws sso with this ad + use ADFS to add AD to iam as identity provider and assume role (so you can access aws without iam user)
-+cf template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
+* create aws microsoft AD and see how it works + add aws sso with this ad + use ADFS to add AD to iam as identity provider and assume role (so you can access aws without iam user). cf template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
 * create iam identity federation with this AD and with Cognito
 * ClientVPN with security as microsoft AD
 * ClientVPN add nat instance so internet would work without tunnel split (yet check it also with tunnel split, and your IP would be different)